kevinhennessy/Angular_Sig/Session 2/readme.md

     })
 }
 ```
-* to construct this new FormArray, add the following addVideoArray method to our class:
+* To construct this new FormArray, add the following addVideoArray method to our class:
 ```javascript
 addVideoArray(){
     if(this.exercise.videos){